-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for Arabic and Islamic Studies, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2023 WAEC and JAMB subject combination (admission requirements) for Arabic and Islamic Studies, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 |Course||Arabic and Islamic Studies|

 |How many years||3 – 4 Years|

 |Who can study this course||Art and commercial student|

 |Got question?||Click here|